1 9 6 1 (UK)

 Prendergast was embodied in the series by Detective Sergeant Tom Hitchin (John Barrie), a master interrogator with a photographic memory (like Prendergast himself).
 The dialogue Colin Morris wrote for John Barrie attempted to catch the authentic flavour of Prendergast in action.

 The title Jacks and Knaves was inspired by the fact that, in the early 1960s, Liverpudlians branded police officers as “Jacks” whilst officers referred to criminals as “Knaves.”
-The programme is notable for being the forerunner to the highly successful Z Cars and is sometimes cited as the inspiration for it.
+The programme is notable for being the forerunner to the highly successful Z Cars which debuted the following year and is sometimes cited as the inspiration for it.

 DS Tom Hitchin